timjedrek/tim-jedrek-v2/src/content/blog/simplifly.md

 Blake also did a great testimonial video summarizing the work we did for SimpliFly.
 Check it out here:

 * https://www.youtube.com/watch?v=qzT8Q49ExUw

+> Right rudder marketing has been a huge help and blessing in our business.
+They made an amazing website for us and their adds have brought in 3x more leads than previous companies that we’ve used.
+They also understand aviation and pilots which is a huge help.
+If you own a flight school then you definitely need to use right rudder marketing. - Blake, SimpliFly